Taking Advantage of Salesforce Priority Filters

 With all of your named accounts in a list, you can further filter it down.
 For example, you can quickly:

-- find all accounts that are in a particular city you are traveling to;
+- find all accounts in a particular city you are traveling to;

 - find all of your accounts that have recently reached a specific milestone by viewing the signals tab on your saved search;

-- find all of the accounts that you have not touched in the past 90 days.
-See below for some of the advanced features at your disposal:
+- find all of the accounts you have not touched in the past 90 days.

 By taking advantage of these Salesforce filters in DataFox, you now have the ability to unlock powerful insight into your named accounts and run new, powerful searches using Datafox's flexible search and filtering technology.

 These filters can be used within Lists and Searches, which are key to configuring Company Signals on selections of companies.

 Check out this article for more on how to use these and more filters to discover net-new companies: